srobotta/moodle-report_ldapaccounts/README.md

 There is a list of fields with the LDAP prefix that handle the connection to the LDAP server.
 You may also provide certificate files for the connection in case necessary.

-The setting "Email field in LDAP" may contain a different field name where the email is stored in the LDAP directory.
+The setting "Email field in LDAP" `report_ldapaccounts | ldapmailfield` may contain a different field name where the email is stored in the LDAP directory.
 By default, this is `mail`.

-The setting "LDAP Query" may contain some additional LDAP query parameters to select an user.
+The setting "LDAP Query" `report_ldapaccounts | ldapquery` may contain some additional LDAP query parameters to select an user.
 Imagine the use case that the LDAP directory contains person and institution items, both having an email field.
 In this setting the query might contain additional conditions e.g. `(objectClass=person)` to select the person items only.

-The setting "Enable logging" is to log all the communication between Moodle and the LDAP service.
+The setting "Enable logging" `report_ldapaccounts | logging` is to log all the communication between Moodle and the LDAP service.
 This is intended for debug reasons and should not be enabled unless necessary (see also notes on Privacy below).

+For the user account synchronization there are two settings, "Username / IDM field in LDAP" `report_ldapaccounts | ldapusernamefield` which contains the name of the LDAP directory where the user is identified and that is used in Moodle for the user name.
+In our specific case this is an identifier that comes from the Shibboleth provider, which and which is stored in our LDAP/IDM that returns the privileges to the authentication that the user may have.
+The value of this field is used as the username in Moodle and users coming authenticated via the SSO are mapped to that user.
+If the account doesn't yet exist, it would be created on the fly upon the first login.

+The setting "Authentication method for synchronized users" `report_ldapaccounts | syncauthmethod` contains the method that the user should use when logging in to Moodle.
+Ideally this is an SSO method available in your Moodle.

+There is a setting `report_ldapaccounts | lastsyncrun` which is not listed on the admin settings page, but which is used to hold the timestamp of the last synchronization.
+The value is a unix timestamp.

 ## Privacy